-The aggregate fees that Bright Horizons paid for professional services rendered by Deloitte for the fiscal years ended December 31, 2020 (fiscal 2020) and December 31, 2019 (fiscal 2019) were:
+The aggregate fees that Bright Horizons paid for professional services rendered by Deloitte for the fiscal years ended December 31, 2021 and December 31, 2020 were:

-2020 2019
+2021 2020

-Audit Fees \$ 2,359,505 \$ 2,324,930
+Audit Fees \$ 2,200,910 \$ 2,359,505

-Audit-Related Fees
+Audit-Related Fees 600,000

-Tax Fees 55,874 3,528
+Tax Fees 35,840 55,874

-All Other Fees 13,250 15,750
+All Other Fees 13,250

-Total \$ 2,428,629 \$ 2,344,208
+Total \$ 2,836,750 \$ 2,428,629

 - Audit Fees.
-Consist of professional services rendered for the audit of our annual audited consolidated financial statements and review of our quarterly financial statements, statutory audit services, advice on accounting matters directly related to the audit and audit services, and assistance with review of documents filed with the SEC, including, but not limited to, Registration Statements on Form S-3 (for fiscal 2020) and Form S-8 (for fiscal 2019). - Tax Fees.
-Consist of aggregate fees for professional services related to domestic and international tax advisory services and India tax compliance and advisory services in fiscal 2020 and 2019. - All Other Fees.
-Consist of a subscription to "Bersin by Deloitte," for certain licensed content for fiscal 2020 and fiscal 2019.
+Consist of professional services rendered for the audit of our annual audited consolidated financial statements and review of our quarterly financial statements, statutory audit services, advice on accounting matters directly related to the audit and audit services, and assistance with review of documents filed with the SEC, including, but not limited to, Registration Statements on Form S-3 (for 2020). - Audit-Related Fees.
+Consist of professional fees related to due diligence services. - Tax Fees.
+Consist of fees for India tax compliance and advisory services in 2021 and 2020 and professional services related to international tax advisory services in 2020. - All Other Fees.
+Consist of a subscription to "Bersin by Deloitte" for certain licensed content for 2020.